harsh23tyagi/NodeMQTT/README.md

 - Node.js (with express)
 - Python (for Creating subscriber in RPi)
 - Mosquitto broker and clients
+- Postman (To make Microservice requests, since we dont have a frontend to the node app)

+## OBJECTIVE: To control the LED on Raspberry PI using Node application via URL/Microservices

 ### Read all the comments in the node application files and mqtt.py files for dependency setup and running the code